cncf/toc/projects/dapr/cert-manager-graduation.md

 - [x]  **Governance has continuously been iterated upon by the project as a result of their experience applying it, with the governance history demonstrating evolution of maturity alongside the project's maturity evolution.**

 The project fulfills this criteria.
 Recently two maintainers without activity have entered PRs to be removed.
 Earlier in the year there was a [cleanup of STC/Maintainers](https://github.com/dapr/community/issues/456) as well.
-This activity indicates the project governance is being adhered to. the STC was [bootstrapped in 2021](https://github.com/dapr/community/pull/83) and there was an [election in 2023](https://github.com/dapr/community/tree/master/elections/2023-STC) as the members have 2 year terms.
+This activity indicates the project governance is being adhered to.
+The STC was [bootstrapped in 2021](https://github.com/dapr/community/pull/83) and there was an [election in 2023](https://github.com/dapr/community/tree/master/elections/2023-STC) as the members have 2 year terms.

 ### Required